selensince1817/anxietify-mood-tracking/README.md

 - Gunicorn is configured in `Procfile`: `web: gunicorn app:app`.
 - Session data and Spotify cache files are stored inside `.flask_session/` and `.spotify_caches/` (ignored in git).
 Ensure the filesystem is writable (e.g., use ephemeral disk on Heroku or mount persistent storage).
 - The new service layer is pure Python/pandas, so it can be unit tested offline using stored Spotify responses.

-## Important: Spotify API Restrictions (November 2024)

-**Effective November 27, 2024, Spotify has restricted access to the `audio-features` endpoint for new applications and those in development mode.**

-This application relies on `audio_features` (specifically `valence`) to calculate mood.
-If you are running this with a new Client ID or an app in "Development Mode," Spotify will return **403 Forbidden** errors during the fetch step.

-**Workarounds:**
-1. **Existing Extension:** If you have an older Client ID with extended access approval, use that credential.
-2. **Request Extension:** Check your Spotify Developer Dashboard to see if you are eligible to request an extension for deprecated endpoints.
-3. **Pivot:** Without `audio-features`, the mood analysis pipeline cannot function as originally designed.

 ## Troubleshooting